http://www.examiner.com/x-26495-Bal...-Baltimore-Ravens-wide-receiver-Derrick-Mason

 DM: Obviously Sundays, and I get the opportunity to meet a lot of people and a lot fans.
 I come into contact with a lot of people and build relationships here in the city of Baltimore.

-Michigan State, and you have your radio show.
+HS: You were a communications major at Michigan State, and you have your radio show.
 After your football career, do you see yourself continuing in the media and broadcasting?

 DM: Yeah, I love radio.
 I do want to do some television, but I think my first love is radio.
 So hopefully, once I stop playing (football) I will make that transition to become a post-game type of guy (broadcaster).
 Meaning, I like to talk about the game as opposed to talking while the game is going on.